aquasecurity/kube-bench/docs/flags-and-commands.md

 #### Report kube-bench findings to AWS Security Hub

 You can configure kube-bench with the `--asff` option to send findings to AWS Security Hub for any benchmark tests that fail or that generate a warning.
-See [this page][kube-bench-aws-security-hub] for more information on how to enable the kube-bench integ
+See [this page](asff.md) for more information on how to enable the kube-bench integration with AWS Security Hub.

 #### Specifying the benchmark or Kubernetes version